DukeRobotics/robosub-ros/README.md

 1. To run the containers, clone this repo.
 In the newly-created directory (`robosub-ros`), execute
     ```bash
-    docker-compose up -d
+    docker compose up -d
     ```
     This will pull the images if you don't have them, create a new network that simulates the network we use on our robot, mount the code, and start the containers.

-    To update the images, or to just pull them without running them, use `docker-compose pull`.
+    To update the images, or to just pull them without running them, use `docker compose pull`.

 1. SSH into the onboard container.
 Password is `robotics`.
     ```bash